 Community Population (2016) Program/Policy Eligibility Details Noteworthy Practice Town of Oliver, BC 4928 Revitalization Tax Exemption Program (RTEP) Oliver's RTEP has two relevant components: the Downtown Core Commercial Revitalization and Core Area Residential Revitalization programs.
 The Downtown Core program applies to new commercial construction or expansion of existing buildings, including construction of residential dwelling units above the ground floor.
 The Core Area program applies to construction of not less than four units and not less than two stories high.
 10 years of tax exemptions are granted as follows: Downtown Core - Year 1 exemption is set at 100%, followed by a graduated reduction of 20% in Years 6-9, and a final 10% reduction in Year 10.
 Core Area - exemption of 100% is granted in Years 1-5, value of improvements and 35% of land value are then reduced by 20% and 5% respectively in Years 6-9, and then 10% and 5% in Year 10.
 The policy applies to strata developments (both restricted and non), whereas most policies tend to exclude them.
 In most incentive programs, the land value portion of the assessment is also usually ineligible.
-Municipality of Jasper, AB 4590 Caribou Creek Loan Guarantee Bylaw The municipality passed a bylaw in 2012 to guara project being developed by Caribou Creek Nonguaranteed the indebtedness of the non-profit to of the financing of the development.
-High degree of administrative and legislative due diligence in dealing with exceptional circumstances City of Meadow Lake, SK 5244 Infill Housing Incentive New and infill development in established residential neighbourhoods A rebate is issued in the amount of the municipal tax and school tax based on residential assessment on improvements, and base tax on improvements in the following amounts: 100% of levy in 1st year, 75% in second year, 50% in third year.
+Municipality of Jasper, AB 4590 Caribou Creek Loan Guarantee Bylaw The municipality passed a bylaw in 2012 to guarantee the mortgage for a housing project being developed by Caribou Creek Non-Profit Housing Ltd. The bylaw guaranteed the indebtedness of the non-profit to a credit union, with a ceiling of 30% of the financing of the development.
+High degree of administrative and legislative due diligence in dealing with exceptional circumstances City of Meadow Lake, SK 5244 Infill Housing Incentive New and infill development in established residential neighbourhoods A rebate is issued in the amount of the municipal tax and school tax based on residential assessment on improvements, and base tax on improvements in the following amounts: 100% of levy in 1 st year, 75% in second year, 50% in third year.
 Town of Ladysmith, BC 8537 DCC Reduction for Downtown Specified Area Bylaw Any type of development occurring within the Downtown Specified Area The bylaw allows for a waiver of applicable development charges